-The OnePlus Nord is the second mid-range device the company has released, following the OnePlus X that made its debut way back in 2015.
-The handset has a downgraded processor compared to the flagship OnePlus 8 series and lacks a few other high-end features, but it comes with a cheaper price tag that puts it in direct competition with the likes of the Pixel 4a.
+The OnePlus Nord is the best mid-range device in the company’s lineup.
+The handset has a downgraded processor compared to the company’s flagship series and lacks a few other high-end features, but it comes with a cheaper price tag that puts it in direct competition with the likes of the Pixel 4a.

 OnePlus Nord at a glance

-The OnePlus Nord (launch price: £379/€399/24,999 rupees) made its debut on July 21 via an online event.
+The OnePlus Nord (launch price: £379/€399/24,999 rupees) made its debut on July 21, 2020, via an online event.
 Sales officially kicked off on August 4 in select markets including the UK.
-The phone will go on sale starting August 6 in India.
+The phone went on sale in India on August 6.
 Unfortunately, the OnePlus Nord was not released in the US.

 The OnePlus Nord is a mid-range device, but it still has plenty to offer.
 It comes with the Snapdragon 765G processor, up to 12GB of RAM, four rear cameras, a big battery with Warp Charge 30T, and 5G support.